ana-developer-beatriz/ana-developer-beatriz/README.md

 ## Hello👋🏽 Welcome to my Github profile.
 🤞🏽 My name is Ana Beatriz, but I like to be called Beatriz or Bia.

-❗Due to SSO issues, I lost my first GitHub account.
+❗ Due to SSO issues, I lost my first GitHub account.
 Please, visit my old projects <a href="https://github.com/ana-hh08"> Old projects ↗️ </a>

 🔭 Currently working on chatbot development using the Blip platform, C# for APIs, and React for FrontEnd